BurntSushi/termcolor/ISSUE_TEMPLATE.md

 Replace this text with the output of `rg --version`.

+#### How did you install ripgrep?

+If you installed ripgrep with snap and are getting strange file permission or file not found errors, then please do not file a bug.
+Instead, use one of the Github binary releases.

 #### What operating system are you using ripgrep on?

 Replace this text with your operating system and version.